ShimronAlakkal/tradebook/README.md

-# Fraction ( This version of the app is found to have trouble in UI.
+# Fraction ( This version of the app is found to have a trouble with the UI.
 Fixes are being made.
-Please wait till further information before you download )
+Please wait till further information before you download or if you want to download and check it out, please, feel free to do so.
+Thanks)

 ## Download the android app <a href="https://github.com/ShimronAlakkal/tradebook/blob/main/app-release.apk">    here   </a>
 [visit website](https://shimronalakkal.github.io/fraction_web/)   |   [help](https://www.instagram.com/shimron.alakkal)